tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 This code is available at Github in the "CD List Refactoring Demo" repo, and this version is tagged "linked_list_snippet1a."
-It's even got some messy comments in the repo on this version!
+It's even got some messy comments in the repo on this version.
 Just waiting to be cleaned up!

-Check it out [here](https://github.com/tylerlrhodes/cd-list-refactoring-demo/tree/linked_list_snippet1a).
+Check it out
+[here](https://github.com/tylerlrhodes/cd-list-refactoring-demo/tree/linked_list_snippet1a).

 Without further delay, here is the initial version (all in one file